crosscon/uc1-2-integration/README.md

 [builder](https://git.3mdeb.com/3mdeb/nixos_machine_configs).
 A few things to
 consider:
 * If you don't have access to builder, obtain it first.
-* `kas-container` and `bmap-tools` should be installed by default.
+* `kas-container` should be installed by default and `bmap-tools` you don't need.
-* on builder, create yourself a working directory.
+* On builder, create yourself a working directory.
 The name should be same as `$USER` on your development machine.

 Build the image with following command.